Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-q6tkuGjM4zY.md

 ### Transcript

-> exactly, progressive generation i guess i mean procedural generation of the world we aren't planning on doing that
+> exactly, progressive generation I guess I mean procedural generation of the world we aren't planning on doing that